joydev22/Image_Classification_YOLOv5/README.md

 # Description
 This repo contains code for image classification using YOLOv5 for keyboard and mouse.
 This algorithm is a state-of-the-art object detection model.
 Contributions are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

+# Description
+The dataset has been sourced from [roboflow](https://universe.roboflow.com/rajarshi-ghosh-dastidar/keyboard-and-mouse-ts4yq/dataset/14)|

 # Software and Hardware Environment
 | IDE (optional)              | Visual Studio Code       |
 | :-------------------------- | :----------------------- |